OpenNMS/helm-charts/README.md

 # OpenNMS Helm Charts

-OpenNMS Helm Charts makes it easier for users to run OpenNMS Horizon locally in a Kubernetes cluster.
-It is not yet available for a Cloud environment.
+If your organization uses Kubernetes or Red Hat OpenShift, OpenNMS makes a Helm chart available to simplify deployment of Horizon and Meridian.

 Each deployment through OpenNMS Helm Charts has a single Core server, Grafana, and a custom Ingress that shares the RRD files and some configuration files, and multiple Sentinels for flow processing.